dennisgsmith/devcontainer-debugger/README.md

 Finally, in [.vscode/launch.json](./.vscode/launch.json), we just need to define the lanch tasks for our IDE to call each service.

-After relaunching VS Code, you should now be propted to start up your devcontainer!
+After relaunching VS Code (or `CMD+SHIFT+P` and run `Dev Containers: Open Workspace In Container...` from the command pallete), your dev container should start up and you're ready to launch a debugging session!